7hekaka/newcytosim/doc/main/starter.md

 You will need a terminal to start Cytosim using the command line interface.

-* On Mac OSX: simply open the Terminal located in Applications/Utilities.
+* On MacOS: simply open the Terminal located in Applications/Utilities.
 * On Linux: search for `Terminal` in your desktop environment (varies on distribution).
 * On Windows: Always use the Cygwin terminal (and not MS-DOS prompt).